pardha18145/vertical-line-counter/README.md

 **#How to run this program**

 step 1 : git clone https://github.com/pardha18145/vertical-line-counter.git
+step 2 : checkout main branch
-step 2 : run VerticalLineCounterGUI from any IDE.
+step 3 : run VerticalLineCounterGUI from any IDE.

 or